Zinc compounds: Complexes

-The most common structure of zinc complexes is tetrahedral which is clearly connected with the fact that the octet rule is obeyed in these cases.
-Nevertheless, octahedral complexes comparable to those of the transition elements are not rare.
+The most common structure of zinc complexes is tetrahedral.
+Nevertheless, octahedral complexes comparable to those of the earlier transition metals are not rare.
 Zn2+ is a class A acceptor in the classification of Ahrland, Chatt and Davies, and so forms stronger complexes with the first-row donor atoms oxygen or nitrogen than with second-row sulfur or phosphorus.
 In terms of HSAB theory Zn2+ is a hard acid.

 In aqueous solution an octahedral complex, [Zn(H2O)6]2+ is the predominant species.
 Aqueous solutions of zinc salts are mildly acidic because the aqua-ion is subject to hydrolysis with a pKa of around 9, depending on conditions.